ScienceComputing/Python_Programming/Utilities/Class/OOP.md

-A programming language can be either object-oriented or procedural, or both
+A programming language can be either object-oriented or procedural, or both.

 ## Procedural programming
 In the realm of programming, we often perceive code as a sequence of steps that guide a computer in executing tasks.
 Procedural programming, in particular, finds its niche when it comes to handling data analysis and creating scripts.
 One of its defining features is its inclination to prompt us to ponder the fundamental question: What is the intended objective of this program?
 This approach emphasizes a step-by-step, logical progression in designing and implementing software solutions.